-Serve this crispy winter squash with the main dish of Air Fryer Teriyaki Salmon, Air Fryer Halibut, or Air Fryer Chicken Thighs for a healthy meal everyone will love.
+Serve this crispy winter squash with Air Fryer Salmon Teriyaki, Air Fryer Halibut, or Air Fryer Chicken Thighs for a meal your whole family will love.

 Jump to:

-- Delicious.
-The buttercup squash is perfectly crispy on the outside and tender on the inside.
-And the seasoning adds so much flavor!
+- The squash is perfectly crispy on the outside and tender on the inside.

-- Perfect side dish.
-It's a great side dish for pretty much any meal – Smoked Whole Chicken, Air Fryer Tilapia, Smoked Burgers, you name it!
+- It's the perfect side dish for pretty much any meal – Smoked Whole Chicken, Air Fryer Tilapia, Smoked Burgers, you name it!

-This easy recipe is made with simple ingredients that you can easily find at your local grocery store.
+This simple recipe uses a handful of ingredients that are easily found at your local grocery store.

 - Oregano.